Integrate One-Time Passcode (OTP)

 Message Customization:

-One-Time Passcode message templates—including custom branding, specific wording, and multi-language support—are configured at the account level.
-These cannot be modified dynamically via the
+Configure OTP message templates—including custom branding, specific wording, and multi-language support—at the account level.
+You can't modify these dynamically via the

 Input Validation & Security